 Back to today’s post: After making June’s ombre & gold wood blocks (HERE), I wanted to come up with another natural wood toy for my babies.
 Then one day I was browsing Pinterest, and came across the most adorable wood animals, here.
 SO much cuter than plastic animals!
 The wheels in my brain started rolling, and I decided to try to DIY my own wood animal blocks from what I had on hand.
 You will need: -2×4″ board.
 Mine was about 6′ long. -A Jig Saw -Acrylic paints They cost me nothing, because I already had everything on hand.
 But if I had to break it down, my jig saw only cost under $30; the 2×4″ board was left over scrap from other projects, but that would otherwise cost just a few dollars; and the acrylic paints were the “99 cents a bottle” type you can get at the craft store.
 Not bad for endless wood block animals.
 You can bet I plan on making more! 🙂

-To start out, here is a free pattern based off of all the animals I made.
+To start out, the free pattern based off of all the animals I made can be found at the bottom of this post.
 Just print, cut, and trace them out onto your 2×4.
 I completely eyeballed my designs, and you can do that too if you have a different type of animal in mind!
 Be creative!